Rice was first grown and cultivated in China over 8,000 years ago from where it spread to India, Africa, Europe and the Americas.

 The Glycaemic index for Parboiled according to my Tables is 68 to 87 depending on the precise variety and many white rice varieties have a score ranging from high 30s to low 80s.

 Really folks just stick to Brown or Red!
-If buying a Rice Cooker is going to help you cook more rice and try out more recipes and different varieties then look at this Electric Rice Cooker at Amazon.
-I just use my Stainless Steel pans on my gas stove but this would be a nice gift to be sure.
+If buying a Rice Cooker is going to help you cook more rice and try out more recipes and different varieties then consider getting an Electric Rice Cooker.
+I just use my big Stainless Steel Pans but having an automatic cooker with a built in timer is an attractive idea and a fabulous gift.